bowenjfung/computerclub/r-tools-w-brew/R-toolchain.md

 	- R: `install.packages(c("coda","mvtnorm","loo","dagitty","shape"))`
 	- R: `devtools::install_github("rmcelreath/rethinking")`
 9. Follow data.table installation instructions. https://github.com/Rdatatable/data.table/wiki/Installation.
 I used `brew install libomp` to install openMP.
 This includes creating (or editing) a Makevars file (do this prior to installing data.table).
 In our case the R code used prior to installing Stan has already created this file, so we only need to edit it:
   - Terminal: `open ~/.R/Makevars`
   - Then include the edits listed on the data.table website link above under the openmp section.
   - Confirm data.table loads with multi threaded support (load library in R)
   - A final note that installing data.table prior to installing devtools will produce an error as one of it's dependencies doesn't have openmp support (fs, see this GitHub issue: https://github.com/r-lib/fs/issues/345).
 You can get around this by temporarily removing the openmp edits to the Makevars file and installing devtools, then adding the changes back to Makevars.
-10. Profit
+10. If you plan to knit to pdf using RMarkdown or Quarto you may also want to install texlive:
+  - Terminal: `brew install texlive`
+  - An alternative is to install tinytex using yihui's brew formula on github: https://github.com/yihui/homebrew-tinytex